 The opportunity to learn and grow within your job role is vital for both your career and personal development.
 So, another thing to consider before you accept your new job role is whether there are any growth opportunities within the company.
 Is there room for you to develop new skills?
 And does the company offer any workshops or training schemes?
 A company worth working for is always willing to invest time and money in the progress and growth of their employees.

 Let’s be honest, we all to some extent do it for the ‘MONEY’.
-We are grown women and truth is we need to pay the bills.
+We are grown women and the truth is we need to pay the bills.
 Nevertheless, as mentioned previously, it is NOT and it should NOT only be about the money.
 Again, that doesn’t mean that you should accept any salary which does not reflect your job experience and expertise.
 However, when accepting a job offer it is important to look at the overall picture of what the company can actually offer you.

-If possible, try to negotiate all these things, weigh out the pros and cons – Look at the entire picture before saying ‘yes’ to the job.
+If possible, try to negotiate all these things, and weigh out the pros and cons – Look at the entire picture before saying ‘yes’ to the job.

 Did I miss anything?
 What are some of the things you consider before you say ‘Yes’ to a job offer?